pengweixing/scPrinter/scprinter/docs/index.rst

  - More flexible (generate footprints for any region / cell groupings)
  - More portable (No need to share fragments, share the printer object (10x smaller))
  - Real time synced visualization of footprinting results.
+ - Generalizable to low-cov bulk ATAC & scATAC-seq

 Coming functions:
  - Differential testing
- - Better TFBS prediction
- - More visualization function
- - Generalizable to low-cov bulk ATAC & scATAC-seq

 .. video:: _static/beta.mp4